micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 3.md

 Do you not know that you are the temple of God and _that_ the Spirit of God dwells in you?

 ###### 17
-If anyone [^b]defiles the temple of God, God will destroy him.
+If anyone defiles the temple of God, God will destroy him.
 For the temple of God is holy, which _temple_ you are. ## Avoid Worldly Wisdom

 ###### 18
 Let no one deceive himself.
 If anyone among you seems to be wise in this age, let him become a fool that he may become wise.